Left Continue shopping

 1. A Reading Journal

 Readers have a lot to get through.
 Their “To Be Read” list can feel endless, leading them to thunder through chapters and miss out on the fundamental experience.
 A reading journal can be an aid to improve the reading experience.
 It forces contemplation.
 Sections can be included for book reviews - things I liked, things I didn’t like, reading goals for the year, books that have been lent out, returned, and pages for book titles that weren’t finished, and the reason(s) why a book made it to the DNF (Did Not Finish) list.
-For anyone to have more books than they have the time to read them, a reading journal may be the best gift that helps them plan their reading time for the weeks and months ahead.2.
-Book Sleeves
+For anyone to have more books than they have the time to read them, a reading journal may be the best gift that helps them plan their reading time for the weeks and months ahead.

 Book sleeves make perfect gifts for people who read on the go.
 Paperbacks can be easily damaged when tossed in a backpack or purse.
 Book sleeves protect the pages from being damaged.
 For the introverted types who prefer to keep their interests to themselves, away from prying eyes, the sleeves shield the book title offering privacy when reading on the train, bus, flight, or even just reading in the café.
-For frequent travelers, there are designs similar to laptop sleeves that have integrated pockets for accessories like pens, devices, a diary or notepad, and earbuds.3.
-Book Folding Patterns
+For frequent travelers, there are designs similar to laptop sleeves that have integrated pockets for accessories like pens, devices, a diary or notepad, and earbuds.

 Book folding is essentially folded book art - making shapes by folding the pages in specific ways.
 It's one of many tech-free hobbies book fans can be creative with using what they already have.
 The process is just measuring and folding pages - one by one - to create a 3D design when the book is opened.
 Consider this an advanced version of the Japanese craft origami.
 Instead of making things with a single sheet of paper, it’s making things with a book by folding the pages.
 Once the folds are done, when the book is partially opened, it becomes shelf décor.
 The pages show a 3D design of whatever the book folding pattern was for.
-A dog, cat, butterfly, dragon, lantern, or any short word or number that would be meaningful.4.
-Pens and/or Post-its for Fans of Annotation
+A dog, cat, butterfly, dragon, lantern, or any short word or number that would be meaningful.

 Not everyone is a fan of annotation.
 Some view it as ruining the books for future readers, others swear by it, viewing it as a part of completing a book… Underlining prose they love, highlighting new words they come across, and adding footnotes to clarify meanings and understand passages.
 The style of annotation is personal.
 Some will only use Post-it notes, others prefer a certain style of pen, perhaps light pastel shades as opposed to neon markers.
 The essential is to opt for light pens to prevent the ink from bleeding through to the next page in the book.
 Better yet is to gift an annotation pack consisting of Sticky Notes Flags Tabs, and colored pens or pencils.